 Editor's Footnotes

-3. Comparing voter turnout across countries is difficult.
-It is important to use both comparable numerators and denominators.
+Comparing voter turnout across countries is difficult.
+It is important to use measures with both comparable numerators and denominators.
 In the popular literature, it is commonplace to compare a turnout figure with the a large denominator ("voting age population" or "voting eligible population") in the United States against the figure with the smallest denominator in Australia ("registered" or "enrolled" voters).
 For example, the Pulitzer Center cited in the blog above compares turnout in Australian elections in terms of enrolled voters against U.S. turnout of voting eligible population.
-For more about comparing turnout across countries, see DODO page on voter turnout comparison.
+This presents a false comparison, with voter turnout in the U.S. artificially lowered compared to Australia.
+For more about voter turnout and comparing turnout across countries, see our Voter Turnout 101.

-5. The claim that more voters can vote on Saturday compared to a Tuesday is not proven.
-Especially in United States (where there are fewer business closures on the weekend than there are in Australia), weekend elections may actually serve to exacerbate inequities of access to voting (making it easier for middle class office workers to vote, while maintaining the status quo for service and agricultural workers).
+The claim that more voters can vote on Saturday compared to a Tuesday is not proven.
+Especially in United States (where there are fewer business closures on the weekend than there are in Australia), weekend elections may serve to exacerbate inequities of access to voting (making it easier for middle class office workers to vote, while maintaining the status quo for service and agricultural workers).
+DODO is not aware of many significant studies on the topic, although the U.S. Government Accountability Office explored the issue in 2012.